 Looking for a homemade ramen noodle soup recipe so you can ditch the packaged type?
 Or maybe, you are looking for a budget friendly healthy version of the classic?

-I’ll tell you what doesn’t come to mind… a healthy lunch thermos like this one!
+I’ll tell you what doesn’t come to mind… a healthy lunch in a thermos like this one!
+Or a quick dinner that takes less than 30 minutes from start to finish!

 It’s been quite a few years since I had a cup of Ramen, but the thing I probably remember most about them was their convenience.
 As parents, we’re always looking for something that is easy to put on the table, but sometimes that can mean sacrificing good nutrition.